-Performance as Percentage of Cumulative PSU Annual Target Adjusted Operating Income Per for Applicable Two or Three Percentage of Units Earned Number of Earned Units Share Achievement Level Year Period (Per Grant) (Per Grant) Threshold 80 - 85% 50% 32,500 Target 100% 100% 65,000 Maximum 115 - 120% 125% (i.e., more than target award) 81,250
+Cumulative PSU Annual Target

+Adjusted Operating Income Per Share Achievement Level for Applicable Two or Three Year Period Percentage of Units Earned (Per Grant) Number of Earned Units (Per Grant)

+Threshold 80 - 85% 50% 32,500

+Target 100% 100% 65,000

+Maximum 115 - 120% 125% (i.e., more than target award) 81,250

 Performance Units for each grant may be earned over either a two fiscal year or three fiscal year period.
 Accordingly, if Performance Units with respect to a grant are earned in the first two fiscal years in relation to such grant, then those Performance Units shall be paid.
 If all of the Performance Units with respect to a grant are earned during such two fiscal years, then no additional Performance Units in relation to that grant shall be earned in the third fiscal year.
-If less than all of the Performance Units with respect to a grant are earned in the first two fiscal years in relation to that grant (due to shortfalls or otherwise), then any unearned Performance Units in relation to such grant shall be earned in the third fiscal year in relation to that grant to the extent that the number of Performance Units earned during the three fiscal years in relation to such grant exceeds the number of Performance Units earned in relation to such two fiscal years.
-For illustrative purposes only, if, as a result of the Company's cumulative performance for fiscal year one and two, Mr. Kathwari would earn 65,000 Performance Units (each of which would represent one share of Common Stock unless adjusted pursuant to the 2015 Employment Agreement, the applicable performance-based stock unit agreement and the Option Plan and which would be paid by issuance of such Common Stock after such results are certified by the Compensation Committee) and, as a result of the Company's cumulative performance for fiscal year one, two and three, Mr. Kathwari would earn 70,000 Performance Units, then Mr. Kathwari would earn an additional 5,000 Performance Units for fiscal year three (which would be similarly paid).
+If less than all of the Performance Units with respect to a grant are earned in the first two fiscal years in relation to that grant (due to shortfalls or otherwise), then any unearned Performance Units in relation to such grant shall be earned in the third fiscal year in relation to such grant shall be earned in the third fiscal year in relation to such grant shall be earned in the third fiscal year in relation to such grant shall be earned in the third fiscal year in relation to such grant that the number of Performance Units earned during the three fiscal years in relation to such grant exceeds the number of Performance Units earned in relation to such two fiscal years.
+For illustrative purposes only, if, as a result of the Company's cumulative performance for fiscal year one and two, Mr. Kathwari would earn 65,000 Performance Units (each of which would represent one share of Common Stock unless adjusted pursuant to the 2015 Employment Agreement, the applicable performance-based stock unit agreement and the Option Plan and which would be paid by issuance of such Common Stock after such results are certified by the Compensation Committee) and, as a result of the Company's cumulative performance for fiscal year model are such an andditional 5,000 Performance Units for fiscal year three (which would be similarly paid).